Open-Dev-Community/Basic-Python-Scripts/.github/PULL_REQUEST_TEMPLATE.md

 ### Issue no.(must) -

+### Add a Screenshot of your code passing on the private test cases on Leetcode (COMPULSORY)

 ### Self Check(Tick After Making pull Request)

 - [ ] This issue was assigned to me